abapGit/docs.abapgit.org/src/user-guide/reference/exits.md

 ### CHANGE_RFC_SERVER_GROUP

 Adjust the RFC Server Group used for parallel serialization (default `parallel_generators`).
+The group may be cleared to use parallelization without a server group.
+Then [CHANGE_MAX_PARALLEL_PROCESSES](#change_max_parallel_processes) needs to be implemented as well.
 Also see [System Resources](/user-guide/setup/settings-personal.md#developer-version).

 ### CHANGE_SUPPORTED_DATA_OBJECTS